-In 2009, Brisbane’s Catholic community was rocked when the catholic Church stepped in to oust beloved priest Father Kennedy from his post at St Mary’s in South Brisbane.
+David Burton‘s St Mary’s in Exile explores Brisbane’s Catholic community in 2009, rocked when the Catholic Church stepped in to oust beloved priest Father Kennedy from his post at St Mary’s in South Brisbane.

 Gripping and inspirational drama, St Mary’s in Exile is the story of a tight-knit community, a poignant reminder that the word ‘church’ refers not to the 123-year-old heritage listed Renaissance building, but the bond between the disparate people who gather there.
 A bond that endured when Peter handed over the keys amid a media frenzy, and led his flock down the street to the Trades and Labour Council building, where they still worship every weekend.

 St Mary’s in Exile was first presented at Queensland Theatre Company on the 27th of August as a part of Brisbane Festival.

 ISBN: 978 1925338 34 8